 This year's local content BPF decided to explore how the Internet and digitisation can be used to preserve and promote local content, culture, languages and heritage under conditions in which cultural and linguistic diversity, artefacts and histories are at risk as a result of political and social shifts and upheavals.
 In the case of India, for example, an analysis by an Indian newspaper of changes in school history text books suggests that they were made to reflect policies of the current prime minister.
-6 In Brazil a change in government led to proposals from the minister of education to rewrite depictions of the 1964 military coup.
+In Brazil a change in government led to proposals from the minister of education to rewrite depictions of the 1964 military coup.
 These efforts to "rewrite" history are not unique and are being contested.
 War and conflict have always been a major source of destruction of cultural heritage.
 The devastation of ancient sites in Afghanistan, Iraq, Yemen and Syria is massive, and continues.
 Digitisation is a means of preservation, but digital memory is in many respects more fragile and precarious than books, sculpture or paintings.
 A single click can erase hundreds of years of history from servers in few seconds.
+Digitisation requires skills, secure storage and the means of publication and distribution.
 The BPF therefore also aimed to identify best practices for managing and making accessible the digitisation of existing analogue content related to linguistic diversity, artefacts and histories (printed and electronic media, cinema, music, and visual arts).